 West Point Celebrates Its Glorious Beginnings

-First-rate training ground for military leaders and American institution was established March 16, 1802
+First-rate training ground for military leaders — and an American institution — was famously established on March 16, back in 1802

 It is the oldest continuously operating Army post in the United States.
 And it is unquestionably the most important training ground for American military leaders.

 When Thomas Jefferson set in motion the establishment of a national military academy in 1801, he did so to solve a problem.
 America was about to begin its westward expansion and needed to train an army of engineers.
 And it was armies that trained and developed the engineering talent of the day.
 It didn’t take long for Congress to act, passing a bill authorizing the establishment and funding of the school with the Military Peace Establishment Act.

 Thus was born the United States Military Academy at West Point on March 16, 1802.
 No one, not even the greatest prognosticators, could have predicted the impact this single institution would have on American history — and on world history.

 “Much of the history we teach was made by people we taught” is the unofficial motto of the academy’s history department.
 It is, if anything, an understatement.
 Since its birth, West Point has turned out a mere 65,000 graduates — but they have gone go on to lead American soldiers in every major American war effort.